+Avoid widows and orphans.

+A widow is:

+• one line of text from the end of a paragraph appearing alone at the top of a sheet of paper.

+An orphan is:

-Avoid widows (one line of text from the end of a paragraph appearing alone at the top of a sheet of paper) and orphans (one line of text from the beginning of a paragraph appearing alone at the bottom of a sheet of paper or a heading or subheading at the bottom of a page that is not followed immediately by text on that page).
+• one line of text from the beginning of a paragraph appearing alone at the bottom of a sheet of paper; or

+• a heading or subheading at the bottom of a page that is not followed immediately by text on that page.

 There should be at least two lines of text at the top and bottom of each page.